kayensmet/Self-driving-bicycle-2025-2026/docs/balance/hardware_implementation.md

 Each signal wire is paired with a GND wire (black).
 These are connected via the male pin headers on the board.

-> ⚠️ The black wires are always GND.
-Do not swap signal and GND — this will damage the ESCs.

 ---